sikopet/blog/posts/grub2.md

 If you see `grub rescue>` that means it couldn't find `normal.mod`, so it probably couldn't find any of your boot files.

+How does this happen?
+The kernel might have changed drive assignments or you moved your hard drives, you changed some partitions, or installed a new operating system and moved things around.
+In these scenarios your boot files are still there, but GRUB can't find them.
+So you can look for your boot files at the GRUB prompt, set their locations, and then boot your system and fix your GRUB configuration.

 ```
 grub rescue> ls
 grub rescue> set prefix=(hd0,1)/boot/grub